Open Access Competition

 The Call for Proposals for EuroHPC JU Benchmark and Development Access Modes are continuously open calls.
 The evaluation of submitted projects is performed once a month for all projects submitted by the cut-off date, which is on the 1st of the given month.
 Access to resources can be obtained within two weeks from the cut-off date.

 Detailed information can be found on the EuroHPC Access website.

 Furthermore, 5 % of the IT4Innovations computational resources can also be granted to projects upon request within the Directors’ Discretion scheme.
 An application can be submitted at any time.
 The computational resources are allocated irregularly based on evaluation by the IT4Innovations management.
 Representatives from both commercial and non-commercial sectors can apply in case Open Access Grant Competitions cannot be used.

 The application form is available after registration here: DOCX or ODT.
-Applications will only be accepted in English, in case of the commercial entities, Czech language is accepted.
+Applications will only be accepted in English, in the case of the commercial entities, the Czech language is accepted.
 Please submit the form via the web portal.

 Applications may be reviewed by external reviewers.
 Applicants will be notified of the competition results within 20 working days of the submission of the application.
 Notifications will be sent in electronic format to the e-mail address specified in the application.

 IT4Innovations offers commercial companies the opportunity to rent the computational resources of the operated supercomputers.
 Companies interested in using this service may choose based on their preferences from the following modes:

 Standard allocation arranged for a specific period with a pre-agreed quota

 This is essentially a rental model based on shared access to computational resources with other active users, with a total number of core hours negotiated in advance, and includes the provision of standard user support.

 A rental model offers the opportunity, for example, to use a pre-agreed number of compute nodes arranged for a certain period allowing instant access to computational resources as compared to the standard allocation.